dart-archive/www.dartlang.org/src/site/articles/dart-web-components/index.markdown

 {% iframe 300px 200px counter.html %}
 {% endcodesample %}

 Although every now and then it's useful to access watchers directly, we don't usually have to manually write these calls.
-In particular, Dart web components automatically make the dispatch call when using common features such as two-way binding and attaching event listeners.
+In particular, Web UI tries to automatically make the dispatch call when using common features such as two-way binding and attaching event listeners.

 ### Two-way data binding {#two-way-binding}